College Factual by our College Data Analytics Team

 If you plan on getting your bachelor's degree in biomedical engineering, you won't be alone since the degree program is ranked #60 in the country in terms of popularity.
 This means you won't have too much trouble finding schools that offer the degree.

-College Factual looked at 4 colleges and universities when compiling its 2023 Best Biomedical Engineering Bachelor's Degree Schools in the Rocky Mountains Region ranking.
+College Factual reviewed 4 schools in the Rocky Mountains Region to determine which ones were the best for bachelor's degree seekers in the field of biomedical engineering.
 Combined, these schools handed out 213 bachelor's degrees in biomedical engineering to qualified students.

 What's on this page: * Our Methodology